MicrosoftDocs/win32/desktop-src/parcon/parental-controls-wmi-provider-schema.md

 ---
-Description: 'The Parental Controls WMI Provider is an instance and method provider.
-Instantiation of new class instances, reading or modification of existing instance properties, and invocation of methods is controlled by the Wpcsprov.mof file.' ms.assetid: '28d46969-448e-4a67-bfb3-4240b5cebe57'
+Description: The Parental Controls WMI Provider is an instance and method provider.
+Instantiation of new class instances, reading or modification of existing instance properties, and invocation of methods is controlled by the Wpcsprov.mof file. ms.assetid: 28d46969-448e-4a67-bfb3-4240b5cebe57
-title: Parental Controls WMI Provider Schema
+title: Parental Controls WMI Provider Schema ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Parental Controls WMI Provider Schema